yogeshmpandey/yogeshmpandey.github.io/_posts/2017-01-09-Solo-Cycling-Gurgaon-t0-Faridabad.md

 It was the first weekend of the year.
 I woke up at around 8am.
 It was raining outside and temperature was very low.
 Half asleep I switched the lights just to find out that there is no electricity.
 I snuggled back into my Blanket.

-Whilw trying to sleep again I realised that I had promised myself to take the rust off my new MTB with a trip.
+While trying to sleep again I realised that I had promised myself to take the rust off my new MTB with a trip.
 When the rain stopped it unlocked my bike to test the waters.

 <iframe src="https://www.google.com/maps/d/embed?mid=1dgyZnNklVLNR6P--jfNFNczmvBI" width="860" height="600"></iframe>